Cruise Travel

 Thinking of Sailing on MSC Cruise Line?
 Check Out This Annoyingly-Detailed Review First!

 On Christmas Eve I drank a glass of bourbon and accidentally convinced my best friend to join me on a semi-last-minute MSC cruise.
 I wasn’t even trying to convince her to join me; she hates cruising and I assumed she couldn’t take the time off work.
 But a few clicks later and we were suddenly both booked on the Groundhogs Day sailing of the MSC Meraviglia, sailing from Miami to the Western Caribbean.
 Because that’s a normal thing to do on Christmas Eve.
+People who love water activities like riding a jet ski may need to find a resort with a jet ski floating dock in Lindenhurst NY built by EZ Dock of Long Island.

 And so the researching began.
 You know–because you should always research a trip AFTER YOU’VE BOOKED IT?